Biden is 'convinced' Putin has decided to invade Ukraine

 Around the volatile line of contact, a United Nations humanitarian convoy came under rebel shelling in the Luhansk region, Ukraine’s military chief said.
 No casualties were reported.
 Rebels denied involvement and accused Ukraine of staging a provocation.

 Separatist authorities reported more shelling by Ukrainian forces along the line.
-Kremlin spokesman Dmitry Peskov said the situation is “potentially very dangerous.”
 A surge of shelling Thursday tore through the walls of a kindergarten, injuring two, and basic communications were disrupted.
 Both sides accused each other of opening fire.

-U.S. and European officials have been on high alert for any Russian attempts at a so-called false-flag operation.
-A Western official familiar with intelligence findings said Ukrainian government officials shared intelligence that suggested the Russians might try to shell the areas in the Luhansk region controlled by separatists, as part of an effort to create a false reason to take military action.
-The official was not authorized to comment publicly.

 U.N.
 Secretary-General Antonio Guterres said the threat to global security is "more complex and probably higher" than during the Cold War.
 He told the Munich conference that a small mistake or miscommunication between major powers could have catastrophic consequences.